absurdworlds/awlib/docs/itd_hpk_format.md

 #### 2.3.2) Hash table ###
 Hash table looks similar to file list, however, it is more complex.

+It's header contains number of entries, and also contains the `seed` for the hash.

+	u32 index_type
+Always `"htbl"`

+	u8 [4] unused
+	u64 files_num
+	u128 seed
+Used for computing the hash.
+Randomly generated at time of packaging.

 First comes array of 'buckets', each containing pointer to list of files in that 'bucket'.